-I had mentioned the loss of office chit-chat and its benefits above, but let’s also not kid ourselves – it can be distracting and keep you from completing your tasks.
+We mentioned the loss of office chit-chat and its benefits above, but let’s also not kid ourselves – it can be distracting and keep you from completing your tasks.
 You can have total peace in your own space, no matter where you choose to be.

 And that’s just the beginning of the benefits of remote working.
 Others include less stress at the workplace and the death of commuting.
 Some of the most popular reasons to try it out can be found here.

 Of course, the success of remote working comes down to good planning and organization.
 Here’s a breakdown of Spreaker’s own process:

 Apps like Slack and Google Meet have been a godsend to keeping the communication open.
 The development team has been able to manage their work successfully with Trello, and the marketing side with social media managing apps like Buffer.
 Two weekly meetings are also held every Monday and Friday with the whole company, where we go over the goals of the week and report our progress.

 We do what we can to get together, too, to work in groups of 2 or more when we can, traveling to each other’s cities.
 A great example of that are our yearly Spreaker retreats, where we focus not only on company growth, but on our relationships to each other as a team as well.